DrTreEsq/GitHub_Portfolio/README.md

 </img>

 <h4 align="center">
-Currently enhancing Data and other skills in pursuit of PhD of Computer Science or Engineering focused on AI + ethical-data-engineering
+Currently enhancing Data skills in pursuit of PhD of Computer Science or Engineering: AI + ethical-data-engineering
 </h4>

 ###### Welcome, Earthling!
 My name is Trey and I am an educator and forever student with a goal of learning each valuable skill necessary to pioneer the change that I wish to see in the world.
 I have a wide range of abilities stemming from my diverse work background, education, and additional academic interests ranging from neuroscience, programming, to the history of mankind and more.
 I hope to continually gain experience to grow myself professionally and offer the same to the organizations that I work with as I work towards a greater goal of personal development and global change.